-Jason strives with his team to build CIEEM’s influence with governments, civil servants, environmental partners and other sectors for the benefit of people of nature.
+Jason strives with his team to build CIEEM’s influence with governments, civil servants, environmental partners and other sectors for the benefit of people and nature.
 He also works with the In Practice Editor to produce CIEEM’s quarterly magazine.
-Outside of CIEEM, he sits on the advisory boards of Teach the Future and UK Youth for Nature, and and is a member of Wildlife and Countryside Link’s Board of Trustees.
-He has a BSc in Biological Sciences and a MSc in Biodiversity Conservation and Management, and has over 15 years of experience in the ecology and environment sector.
+He sits on the advisory boards of Teach the Future and UK Youth for Nature, and and is a member of Wildlife and Countryside Link’s Board of Trustees.
+He has a BSc in Biological Sciences and a MSc in Biodiversity Conservation and Management.

 Project Officer (Ireland)

 Liz has been working with CIEEM for almost four years now, three days a week, from her home office in Dundalk, Co.
 Louth, Ireland.
 She graduated from Trinity with a degree in Zoology and attended Queens University Belfast to get MSc in Ecological Management and Conservation Biology.
 She also works in the agriculture sector, working part-time as a dairy farm hand and producing food in her own cottage garden.
 In her spare time she volunteers for local environmental groups sitting as Chair of Louth Environmental Network and on the board of the Oriel River Catchment and Coast Association (ORCCA).

 Project Officer (Wales)